jchatel/quickmail-next-docs/campaigns/starting-campaigns-immediately.md

 - Troubleshooting

-- I set up my campaign to start immediately but leads are not starting, why?
+  - Leads are not starting after enabling instant start — why?

   - Where did my triggers go?

-# Why set a campaign to start immediately?
+## Why Set a Campaign to Start Immediately?

-- **Immediate Execution** – Your emails start sending right away, great for urgent outreach.
+- **Immediate execution** — emails start sending right away, which is useful for urgent outreach.

-- **Faster Testing** – Quickly test new email copies, subject lines, or lead lists without waiting for automation triggers.
+- **Faster testing** — quickly test new email copy, subject lines, or lead lists without waiting for triggers.

-- **Better Control** – You decide exactly when the campaign starts and can make adjustments in real-time.
+- **Better control** — you decide exactly when the campaign starts and can make adjustments in real time.

-# How does it work?
+## How Does It Work?

-When leads are added to the campaign, they will be on a Not Started status.
-So leads must be started either manually or by using Triggers.
+When leads are added to a campaign, they are placed in a "Not Started" status and must be started either manually or through triggers.

-Instant start allows you to automatically start the leads as soon as they are added to the campaign.
+Instant start automatically starts leads as soon as they are added to the campaign, without needing to set up triggers.

-# How to enable it?
+## How to Enable It?

-To enable Instant Start, go to the Campaign → Automation → Toggle on 'Start campaign immediately'
+Go to the campaign → **Automation** tab → toggle on **Start Campaign Immediately**.

 ![screenshot](../images/000_file-PSfFstKebQ.png)

-# Troubleshooting
+## Troubleshooting

-## I set up my campaign but leads are not starting, why?
+### Leads Are Not Starting After Enabling Instant Start — Why?

-Note that this setting only applies to leads that will be added to the campaign once the settings are turned on.

-This means that leads that are already in "Not Started" status will not automatically start.
+This setting only applies to leads added to the campaign after it is enabled.
+Leads that were already in "Not Started" status before the setting was turned on will not start automatically.

-To make sure they start, please resume them.

-To get started, filter them first.
+To start existing leads, filter them first.

 ![screenshot](../images/001_file-W41RB4ZwZ5.png)

-Then, select all -> resume -> resume immediately.
+Then select all → **Resume** → **Resume Immediately**.

 ![screenshot](../images/002_file-Iga1yymHfN.png)

-Important: Resuming a lot of leads can lead to a sudden spike in the email volume.
-To make sure your emails will not send mass volume, please set up daily email limit.
-Here's a detailed guide on that: https://help.quickmail.com/article/591-new-ui-setting-daily-email-limit
+**Important:** Resuming a large number of leads at once can cause a sudden spike in email volume.
+To avoid sending in high volumes, set up a daily email limit.
+Here is a detailed guide: https://help.quickmail.com/article/591-new-ui-setting-daily-email-limit

-## Where did my triggers go?

-Turning this setting on will hide all your triggers.

-Basically, there's no need for them if leads are starting immediately.

-However, if you decide not to start leads immediately, you can toggle it off.

-Then, all your triggers will show up again.
+### Where Did My Triggers Go?

+Enabling instant start hides your triggers since they are not needed when leads start automatically.

+If you decide to stop using instant start, toggle the setting off and your triggers will reappear.